 Mayo Clinic Health System clinics, hospitals and health care facilities serve more than 60 communities in Iowa, Wisconsin and Minnesota.
 These sites provide Mayo Clinic infectious diseases services to their local communities.

 Infectious diseases consultation in the hospital

 Mayo Clinic doctors ensure your questions are answered before surgery.

 You may undergo diagnostic procedures so that your doctors can identify exactly what's causing your signs and symptoms.
-Mayo Clinic's infectious diseases specialists work with clinical microbiology specialists who have developed the most advanced microbiological laboratory methods of detecting infections.
+Mayo Clinic's infectious disease specialists work with clinical microbiology specialists who have developed advanced microbiological laboratory methods of detecting infections.
 They also work with radiologists who use innovative imaging technologies, including 7-Tesla MRI, magnetic resonance elastography and magnetic resonance angiography.
-Many of these advanced testing and imaging methods are available at very few medical centers.
+Many of these advanced testing and imaging methods are available at only a very few medical centers.

 Helping people who are hospitalized.
-Mayo Clinic's infectious diseases specialists work in teams to help manage the most complex infections encountered in the hospital setting.
+Our infectious disease specialists work in teams to help manage the most complex infections encountered in the hospital setting.

 Combating infectious diseases with eConsults.
 Doctors in Mayo Clinic Health System are connecting with colleagues in Rochester, Minnesota, using eConsults to improve care of patients with serious infections and diseases related to bacteria, viruses and parasites.

 Focusing on infection prevention and antimicrobial stewardship.
-Mayo Clinic infectious diseases doctors are committed to developing strategies to reduce the risk of infection after surgical procedures and in people who are hospitalized.
+Our infectious disease doctors are committed to developing strategies to reduce the risk of infection after surgical procedures and in people who are hospitalized.
 In addition, they are expert in the optimal use of antimicrobials, which reduces the chance of developing drug resistance.